Best bidet of 2021 | CNN Underscored

 If you don’t need endless warm water and want the best deal on the most comfortable wash and dry experience on the market, the Toto Washlet C2 is the bidet seat for you.
 While it has a limited warm water supply due to its tank, it delivers a luxurious wash and dry cycle and even has extra features like a deodorizer and a pre-mist that sprays your toilet bowl when you sit down.

 The Toto Washlet C2’s stream is really its main selling point.
-It was the most comfortable out of all the bidets we tested with a thick, aerated spray that gave us the best cleaning experience.
-The oscillation function on the Toto was a great way to get a fuller, more thorough clean and it also features a front wash and pulsating feature, although we didn’t find the pulsing function to add much to the experience.
+It was the most comfortable out of all the bidets we tested, with a thick, aerated spray that gave us the best cleaning experience.
+The oscillation function on the Toto was a great way to get a fuller, more thorough clean, and it also features a front wash and pulsating feature, although we didn’t find the pulsing function to add much to the experience.

-The Toto’s stream was definitely the most comfortable we tested with a thick but gentle spray that adjusts to specific levels so you can find just the right pressure.
+The Toto’s stream was definitely the most comfortable we tested, with a thick but gentle spray that adjusts to specific levels so you can find just the right pressure.
 Compared to the Alpha JX, the Toto’s stream felt fuller and a tad more comfortable.
 The adjustability of the Toto’s stream was also better, as the differences between each level were more subtle.
 The highest pressure on the Alpha felt just right to us, but the other levels were way too soft.

 Once you’re done with your wash, the dryer on the Toto C2 — just like its spray — is best in class.
-It felt the most comfortable with a wide, even dry that really helped us cut back on toilet paper use.
+It felt the most comfortable, with a wide, even dry that really helped us cut back on toilet paper use.
 Plus, you can adjust the dryer over three heat settings to find what’s most comfortable for you.
-It was superior to the drying experience of the Alpha JX (which did the job, but took longer).
+It was superior to the drying experience of the Alpha JX (which did the job but took longer).

-On top of an extremely comfortable and effective wash, the Toto also has some extra features that aren’t must-haves, but definitely make your bathroom experience all the more luxurious.
+On top of an extremely comfortable and effective wash, the Toto also has some extra features that aren’t must-haves but definitely make your bathroom experience all the more luxurious.
 One of these functions is a pre-mist feature, which is only available on Toto bidets.
 It turns on automatically when it senses someone sitting on the seat and sprays a mist onto your toilet bowl to lubricate the surface, which helps keep it clean.
 The deodorizer is also automatic, activating once you stand up to help your bathroom stay fresh.

-Instead of a remote like the Alpha JX, the Toto C2’s controls are mounted on a side-arm.
+Instead of a remote like the Alpha JX, the Toto C2’s controls are mounted on a sidearm.
 If you want a remote for the extra convenience, or you’re worried a bidet with an arm won’t fit in your bathroom, the Toto Washlet C5 is basically the same as the C2 but features a remote and added user profiles for about $50 more.
-However, we actually liked the side-arm better because unlike on the remote, all the buttons are labelled so there’s no need to decipher and memorize symbols, which means it’s simple to use even if you’ve never sat on a bidet before.
+However, we actually liked the sidearm better because unlike on the remote, all the buttons are labeled, so there’s no need to decipher and memorize symbols, which means it’s simple to use even if you’ve never sat on a bidet before.

 So if you’re looking for a feature-filled bidet that will give you a wash so comfortable and effective you’ll be wondering how you ever just used toilet paper, the Toto Washlet C2 is your bidet.
-But, if the idea of infinite hot water strikes your fancy, you’ll be better served by the Alpha JX or, our luxury pick, the Toto Washlet K300.
+But, if the idea of infinite hot water strikes your fancy, you’ll be better served by the Alpha JX or our luxury pick, the Toto Washlet K300.

 Best luxury bidet: Toto Washlet K300 ($636.44; amazon.com)